dvreeze/tryscalafix/doc/presentation.rst

 But wait, how do we even know how to write those rules and correctly pattern match on the right trees?
 For that we have rule TreeAndSymbolDisplayingRule_.
-It has been made easier to use (in Maven Scala projects) by "bootstrapping" program ShowTreeAndSymbols_, which outputs pretty-printed Scalameta_ trees, symbols (linked to those trees and their positions in the source code), among other things.
+It has been made easier to use (in Maven Scala projects) by "bootstrapping" program ShowTreeAndSymbols_, which outputs pretty-printed Scalameta_ trees and symbols (linked to those trees and their positions in the source code), among other things.
 Looking at that output for a source document helps us implement "querying rules".